steedos/steedos-docs/docs/apps/customer-relationship-management/sales/README.md

 # Steedos Sales Management System

 In the competitive landscape of sales, efficiency and customer relationship are key.
-The Steedos Sales Management System, inspired by the robust functionality of Salesforce, is designed to empower sales teams with the tools they need for success.
+The Steedos Sales Management System, is designed to empower sales teams with the tools they need for success.
 Built on the Steedos low-code platform, this system offers a highly customizable and user-friendly experience.

 ## Key Features